-Analysis of the qualifications of the resident workers in Sutherland Shire in 2016 compared to New South Wales shows that there was a higher proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in Sutherland Shire in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 68.6% of the resident workers held educational qualifications, and 28.7% had no qualifications, compared with 66.0% and 31.1% respectively for New South Wales.
+Overall, 68.6% of the resident workers (All industries) held educational qualifications, and 28.7% had no qualifications, compared with 66.0% and 31.1% respectively for New South Wales.

-The major differences between qualifications held by the resident workers of Sutherland Shire and New South Wales were:
+The major differences between qualifications held by the resident workers (All industries) of Sutherland Shire and (New South Wales) were:

-- A larger percentage of resident workers with Advanced Diploma or Diplomas (13.8% compared to 11.2%)
+- A larger percentage of resident workers (All industries) with Advanced Diploma or Diploma (13.8% compared to 11.2%)

-- A smaller percentage of resident workers with Bachelor or Higher degrees (30.0% compared to 32.6%)
+- A smaller percentage of resident workers (All industries) with Bachelor or Higher degree (30.0% compared to 32.6%)

-- A smaller percentage of resident workers with No qualifications (28.7% compared to 31.1%)
+- A smaller percentage of resident workers (All industries) with No qualification (28.7% compared to 31.1%)

-The largest changes in the qualifications held by the resident workers in Sutherland Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in Sutherland Shire between 2011 and 2016 were: